-By: William C. Head, Atlanta Vehicular Homicide Lawyer – Serious Injury Lawyer
+By: William C. Head, Atlanta Lawyer for Vehicular Homicide GA Cases and Felony Serious Injury by Vehicle

-Depending on the state, and the elements that the prosecutor is able to prove at trial, the following is a list of the many related names of serious felony motor vehicle offenses, wherein a death is caused, that are used across the United States for their felony vehicular homicide crimes:
+Depending on the state, and the elements that the prosecutor can prove at trial, the following is a list of the many related names of serious felony motor vehicle offenses.
+These crimes, as described by each state, signify that a death has been caused in a traffic-related accident.
+This list covers most statutes that are used across the United States for their felony vehicular homicide crimes:

 (NOTE: State names and corresponding abbreviations are shown at the bottom of this page.)